GovLab/toolsforcollaboration/README.md

 ## Implementation

+- [Hatch](https://www.hatchforgood.org/) - connects you to a suite of tools and a growing community that can help you leverage the power of narrative to increase reach, resources and impact for your social impact organization.
+- [IFTTT](https://ifttt.com/) - a service that lets you create powerful connections with one simple statement: “if this, then that”.
+- [NeighborWorks](http://www.neighborworks.org/) - NeighborWorks is a community development hub that supports more than 240 U.S. development organizations through grants and technical assistance.

 ### Mockups & Experience Prototyping Tools

 - [Adobe Proto](http://www.adobe.com/creativecloud/catalog/mobile.html) - “a new Adobe Touch App, lets you create interactive wireframes and prototypes of websites and mobile apps on your tablet”.